 11. Tempietto

-Squeezed into the courtyard of the Chiesa di San Pietro in Montorio, the Tempietto (Little Temple) is considered one of the finest buildings of the High Renaissance.
+Nestled in the courtyard of Chiesa di San Pietro in Montorio, the Tempietto ("Little Temple") is a beautiful High Renaissance structure, considered one of the period's finest architectural achievements.

 12. Teatro di Marcello

-Like a smaller version of the Colosseum, Teatro di Marcello is an open-air 20,000 seat theater planned by Julius Caeser and completed in 11 BC by Augustus.
+Often compared to a smaller Colosseum, Teatro di Marcello is a 20,000-seat open-air theatre envisioned by Julius Caesar and completed by Augustus in 11 BC.

 13. Trajan's Column